Listing Information

 YesDescribe yourself, your family, background, farming experience, philosophy, goals and interests

 SweetRoot Farm is a small organic farm run by partners Noah Jackson and Mary Bricker in the center of Montana's Bitterroot Valley.
-With help from an additional 3-7 person team at various points in the year, we raise vegetables, herbs, flowers, and laying hens on 10 acres just outside of the town of Hamilton.
+With help from an additional 3-7 people at various points in the year, we raise vegetables, herbs, flowers, and laying hens on 10 acres just outside of the town of Hamilton.
 Despite our cold-climate location, we are a four season farm.
-Using a combination of storage crops and winter greens grown in low-tech unheated tunnels, we feed locals the entire year.Farming is a key way we participate our community by providing both healthy food and a connection to the place and people that produced it.
-We are very open with the community about the farm’s challenges, growth, and practices.
-We encourage farm members and customers to tour the farm throughout the season as we host seasonal farm events.
-Farm crew will find themselves welcomed by a highly engaged community of farm members and customers, as well as a vibrant local network of both established and new farmers.
+Using a combination of storage crops and winter greens grown in low-tech unheated tunnels, we feed locals the entire year.In 2024 we enter our tenth season of full-time farming, with about 2.5 acres in production including four stationary unheated high-tunnels (30’x 60’) and six moveable “caterpillar” tunnels (16’ x 100’).
+We sell through a local farmers market, a self-serve farmstore, a farm membership program and a local grower's cooperative.
+We grow organically and with minimal tillage techniques but have not yet completed organic certification.

 Describe the physical setting of your farm and the nature of the community in which you live